Explore health content from A to Z.

 Dry your hands well.
 Use a paper towel to turn off the faucet and open the door.

-Alcohol-based hand gels are also a good choice for cleaning your hands.
-Use them when you don’t have access to soap and water, or your hands aren’t visibly dirty.
+Alcohol-based hand cleaners are also a good choice for cleaning your hands.
+Use them when you don’t have access to soap and water.
 Follow these steps:

-Squeeze about a tablespoon of gel into the palm of one hand.
+Squeeze about a tablespoon of cleaner into the palm of one hand.

 Rub your hands together briskly, cleaning the backs of your hands, the palms, between your fingers, and up the wrists.

-Rub until the gel is gone and your hands are completely dry.
+Rub until the cleaner is gone and your hands are completely dry.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |